moleculerjs/site/source/docs/cachers.md

 > [Try it on Runkit](https://runkit.com/icebob/moleculer-cacher-example)

 ## Cache keys
-The cacher creates keys by service name, action name, and hash of params of context.
+The cacher creates keys by service name, action name, and the hash of params of context.
 The syntax of key is:
 ```
     <serviceName>.<actionName>:<parameters or hash of parameters>
 ```
 So if you call the `posts.list` action with params `{ limit: 5, offset: 20 }`, the cacher calculates a hash from the params.
-So the next time, when you call this action with the same params, it will find it within the cache by key.
+So the next time, when you call this action with the same params, it finds it within the cache by key.
 ```
 // Hashed cache key for "posts.find" action
 posts.find:0d6bcb785d1ae84c8c20203401460341b84eb8b968cffcf919a9904bb1fbc29a
 ```

-However the hash calculation is an expensive operation.
+However, the hash calculation is an expensive operation.
 So you can specify which parameters you want to use for caching.
-In this case you need to set an object for `cache` property that contains the list of parameters under the `keys` property.
+In this case, you need to set an object for `cache` property that contains the list of parameters under the `keys` property.
 ```js
 {
     name: "posts",